Sleepdealr/RP2040-designguide/README.md

 I have multiple tested and working boards using the RP2040, including an open source one you can find [here](https://github.com/Sleepdealr/RPAD)!

+Bit of a disclaimer: I have mostly switched from RP2040 over to STM32F072 due to a few reasons.
+Mostly component cost and the amount of parts necessary, as well as overall stability.
+I have a tested and OSH f072 PCBs available on github.
+Namely [here](https://github.com/Sleepdealr/Majestouch-2-TKL-Replacement-Controller), [here](https://github.com/Sleepdealr/OSFRL), and [here](https://github.com/Sleepdealr/Kingsaver-Replacement-PCB).
+Designing with f072 is generally easier as well, so I would suggest it even for beginners.

 ## Contents

 - [Hardware design for the RP2040](#hardware-design-for-the-rp2040)